 Our amnesiac heroes try to figure out what just happened.
 They know they're on a starship, they're all wearing matching uniforms, and there's the wreckage of another ship outside.
 Logic dictates they're the crew of a ship and they've just suffered some kind of attack.
 The guy with the lumpy forehead and the fancy sash assumes that he's in command, since he's the most heavily decorated, and starts acting as such.
 His top priorities are weapons control (after all, if they really have been attacked, they have to be prepared for another), and assessing just how widespread this amnesia problem is.

-It turns out that it's shipwide: no one aboard can remember who they are, although they seem to have retained their skills and training (the doctor knows how to work the medical equipment, the engineer knows what the engines do, etc.) The tall guy with the beard and the navigator with the funny nose head down to Ten Forward, where they meet an android serving drinks and a woman who seems to have an empathic ability that no one else does.
-And this woman and the tall guy seem to remember each other...
+It turns out that it's shipwide: no one aboard can remember who they are, although they seem to have retained their skills and training (the doctor knows how to diagnose injuries, the engineer knows what the engines do, etc.) The tall guy with the beard and the navigator with the funny nose head down to Ten Forward, where they meet an android serving drinks and a woman who seems to have an empathic ability that no one else does.
+And for some reason neither of them can quite put their fingers on, this woman and the tall guy seem familiar to each other...

 Checking the computer systems, the blind guy who seems to be the computer expert finds that the memory files have also been erased.
 But he manages to get a list of the command crew.
 That bald guy who's trying to get everyone to calm down and think about this situation?
 That's Jean-Luc Picard, the Captain.
 The guy with the baldric?
 Worf, the Tactical Officer (Worf is bummed he's not in charge and ashamed that he assumed he was, but Picard consoles him with the fact that nobody remembers anything anyway).
 The blind guy?
 Geordi La Forge, Chief Engineer.
 The navigator with the funny nose?
 Ensign Ro Laren.
 That android down in the bar?
 Data, the Operations Officer.
 The empathic woman?
 Deanna Troi, Ship's Counselor.
 The tall guy with the beard?
 Second Officer William Riker.
 The shifty guy over there?
 First Officer Kieran MacDuff.